World Wide Words logo

 If a weather forecaster were to predict a period of siccity, his audience would be unlikely to understand that he meant a drought was on its way.
 This ancient word for a state of extreme dryness has long ago been abandoned by English speakers.

 That might be because it’s odd-looking, so that people have preferred the native English dryness.
 A century ago, it was already marked as “probably obsolete” in the first edition of the Oxford English Dictionary.
 But it has never been popular.
-Eighteen-century chemists might have referred to evaporating a liquid to siccity, to dryness, geographers might have described an area as characterised by extreme siccity when they meant that it was a desert, learned men might make a little joke on the siccity of a sermon, but otherwise it had small use and limited circulation.
+Eighteenth-century chemists might have referred to evaporating a liquid to siccity, to dryness, geographers might have described an area as characterised by extreme siccity when they meant that it was a desert, learned men might make a little joke on the siccity of a sermon, but otherwise it had small use and limited circulation.
 When this item appeared in Scotland a century and a half ago it must even then have seemed curiously old-fashioned and obscure:

 The siccity of the weather is already so marked that a scarcity of water is beginning to be felt.